spinnaker/spinnaker.github.io/guides/user/pipeline/managing-pipelines/index.md

 {% include toc %}

-Pipelines are the essential tool in Spinnaker for configuring how to deploy your application.
-They are composed of a series of stages that can be combined in almost any order, which makes them flexible, consistent, and repeatable.
+Pipelines are the essential tool in Spinnaker for controlling how to deploy your application.
+A pipeline is composed of a series of stages that can be combined in almost any order, which makes pipelines flexible, consistent, and repeatable.

 You can configure your pipelines to run entirely automatically or require manual intervention to ensure that everything is working as expected.
 Similarly,